bacalhau-project/bacalhau/docs/intro.md

 🔐 You can run [private workloads](https://docs.bacalhau.org/next-steps/private-cluster) to **reduce the chance of leaking private information** or inadvertently sharing your data outside of your organization.

-💸 Bacalhau **eliminates ingress/egress costs** since jobs are processed closer to the source.
+💸 Bacalhau **reduces ingress/egress costs** since jobs are processed closer to the source.

 🤓  You can [mount your data anywhere](https://docs.bacalhau.org/#how-it-works) on your machine, and Bacalhau will be able to run against that data.

-💥 You can integrate with Bacalhau and run a job on a [database](https://docs.bacalhau.org/examples/data-engineering/DuckDB/).
+💥 You can integrate with services running on nodes to run a jobs, such as on [DuckDB](https://docs.bacalhau.org/examples/data-engineering/DuckDB/).

 📚 Bacalhau operates on a network of **open compute resources** made available to serve any data processing workload.
 With Bacalhau you can batch process petabytes (quadrillion bytes) of data.